Klaus Maria Brandauer

-Brandauer has a working knowledge of at least five languages: German, Italian, Hungarian, English and French and has acted in each.
+Brandauer has a working knowledge of and has acted in at least five languages including German, Italian, Hungarian, English and French.

 Personal life

-Brandauer was born as Klaus Georg Steng in Bad Aussee, Austria.
+Brandauer was born as Klaus Georg Steng in Bad Aussee, Austria (then part of the German Reich).
 He is the son of Maria Brandauer and Georg Steng (or Stenj), a civil servant.
-He subsequently took his mother's first name as part of his professional name, Klaus Maria Brandauer.
+He subsequently took his mother's name as part of his professional name, Klaus Maria Brandauer.

 His first wife was Karin Katharina Müller (14 October 1945 – 13 November 1992), an Austrian film and television director and screenwriter, from 1963 until her death in 1992, aged 47, from cancer.
 Both were teenagers when they married, in 1963.
 They had one son, Christian.
 Brandauer married Natalie Krenn in 2007.

 Career

 Brandauer began acting on stage in 1962.
 After working in national theatre and television, he made his film debut in English in 1972, in The Salzburg Connection.
 In 1975 he played in Derrick – in Season 2, Episode 8 called "Pfandhaus".
 His starring and award-winning role in István Szabó's Mephisto (1981) playing a self-absorbed actor, launched his international career.
 (He would later act in Szabó's 1985 Oberst Redl.)